1. notice

 • [power-tensor]

-The whole problem is symmetric with respect to , so a symmetric construction should be used
+The entire problem is symmetric in , so a symmetric construction should be used.

-Question Is there an intuitive understanding of the -th order difference?
+Question Is there an intuitive understanding of th order difference?

-[successive-difference] The -th order difference can be written as times the first-order difference
+[successive-difference] th order difference can be written as successive first-order differences

 where , ,